sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>btrfs-heatmap-doc</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Documentation for btrfs-heatmap
+Short desc    : Documentation for btrfs-heatmap
 URL          : https://github.com/knorrie/btrfs-heatmap
-Лицензия     : MIT
+License      : MIT
-Описание     : The btrfs heatmap script creates a visualization of how a btrfs filesystem is
+Descript     : The btrfs heatmap script creates a visualization of how a btrfs filesystem is
              : utilizing the underlying disk space of the block devices that are added to it.
              :
              : This package contains the documentation.